 UEA-I: You E A one

 SCREEN: UEA-I positive channels outlined, then analyze and measure clicked.

+LAB MEDIA : 61501_Screenshot_2 (Screenshot images showing all vessels outlined).

 Protocol Script Questions

 Authors: Please use the step numbers from the script above (not step numbers from the manuscript) when answering the questions below.
 Please do not include steps that will be screen-captured and do not list entire sections.